zubair001/cos-coding-challenge/challenges/web-frontend/README.md

 ## Your Task:

 Build a simple Angular (v7 - v12 or latest) application that includes:
-- Login Page to login registered buyers („salesman“ or "buyer" users).
-If a Non-Buyer registers, an error message should pop up.
+- **Login Page to login registered buyers** (also known as „salesman“).
+Note that if a Non-Buyer registers, an error message should pop up.
-- Overview Page (only for logged in buyers) to display all running auctions (updated every 20 seconds), including
+- **Overview Page (only for logged in buyers) to display all running auctions (updated every 20 seconds)**, including
    - vehicle image thumbnail (vehicle images may not show actual vehicles cars on our DEV platform, but only test images)
    - basic vehicle information („Erstzulassung“/EZ, Mileage, Fuel Type, Transmission)
    - current highest bid value in Euro